-DR. HEATHER BERLIN IS A NEUROSCIENTIST, CLINICAL PSYCHOLOGIST, AND ASSISTANT CLINICAL PROFESSOR OF PSYCHIATRY AT THE ICAHN SCHOOL OF MEDICINE AT MOUNT SINAI IN NY.
+DR. HEATHER BERLIN IS A NEUROSCIENTIST, CLINICAL PSYCHOLOGIST, AND ASSOCIATE CLINICAL PROFESSOR OF PSYCHIATRY AT THE ICAHN SCHOOL OF MEDICINE AT MOUNT SINAI IN NY.
 SHE EXPLORES THE NEURAL BASIS OF IMPULSIVE AND COMPULSIVE PSYCHIATRIC AND NEUROLOGICAL DISORDERS WITH THE AIM OF DEVELOPING NOVEL TREATMENTS.
 SHE IS ALSO INTERESTED IN THE BRAIN BASIS OF CONSCIOUSNESS, DYNAMIC UNCONSCIOUS PROCESSES, AND CREATIVITY.
 CLINICALLY, SHE SPECIALIZES IN LIFESPAN (CHILD, ADOLESCENT, AND ADULT) TREATMENT OF ANXIETY, MOOD, AND IMPULSIVE AND COMPULSIVE DISORDERS (E.G. OCD), BLENDING HER NEURAL PERSPECTIVE WITH COGNITIVE BEHAVIORAL THERAPY, MINDFULNESS, AND HUMANISTIC APPROACHES.

 Dr. Berlin received her doctorate from the University of Oxford, Master of Public Health from Harvard University, and Master’s in Psychology from the New School for Social Research.
 She completed her NIMH post-doctoral fellowship at the Icahn School of Medicine at Mount Sinai and trained in clinical neuropsychology at Weill Cornell Medicine in the Department of Neurological Surgery.
 She has published over 40 peer-reviewed articles and chapters in textbooks and high-impact journals.